hnginterns/Project-Api/source/includes/_hotels.md

 # Hotels
-Access to all Hotel related things - List of Scopes to be used in Authorization <br>
+Access to all Hotel related things <br>
-properties.read
+The scope used for authentication - <em>properties.read</em>

-The hotels API allows you to get the list of hotels, show details for a hotel and every thing associated to it.
-This API vould also return details like directons to a hotel, website of the hotel and some other basic information about the hotel the user is looking for.
-The scope unique to the User is read.
+The hotels API allows you to get the list of hotels, show details of a specific hotel and every thing associated to it.
+This API would also return details like directons to the hotel, website of the hotel and some other basic information about the hotel that might interest the user.
 ## Get list of hotels